Quinte West City Council received an outlook on the 2025 budget as well as the long-term capital plan at its special council meeting on Wednesday.

 DenOuden outlined that there are a number of factors that the municipality has control over including capital revenue, funding level for external partnerships/community groups, strategic intiatives and growth projects/investments.

 A concern outlined in DenOuden’s report is that non-residential construction inflation continues to increase higher than the Canadian Price Index.
-Quinte West would experience those impacts meaning that increases its seen over the last couple of years will continue into 2025.
+Quinte West would experience those impacts, meaning that increases it has seen over the last couple of years will continue into 2025.

 Council is also being expected to see 2025 budget items require additional money from what was budgeted in 2024 due to higher cost estimates.

-Based on recent census data, the city is growing at a rate of 600 new residents.
+Based on recent census data, the city is growing at a rate of 600 new residents per year.
 Currently, the city employs approximately 6.6 employees per 1,000 residents.
-Based on this math, the city would need to add an additional 4 staff positions to maintain its existing level of service.
+Based on this math, the city would need to add an additional four staff positions to maintain its existing level of service.

 When dealing with external agencies and partnerships, DenOuden says that preliminary budgets have indicated that most partners will have a draft budget that exceeds 2024 requests and surpass current inflation indices.